 As an example, consider a computer simulation of a flu epidemic.
 Each of the agents represents individual people interacting with others and being exposed to the flu from those who are infectious.
 Some of these agents may travel on aeroplanes taking the flu to other countries.
 By simulating the behaviour of millions of agents it is possible to investigate how the flu may travel worldwide, and what might be the impact of policy measures.

 Agent based models can be used to investigate the behaviour of people in many ordinary situations such as a supermarket.
 Badly designed stores can make it inconvenient for customers, with the undesirable effect that they do not find what they want and the store sells less.
-This and problems involving congestion at checkouts have been investigated by agent based modelling .
+This and many other problems have been investigated by agent based modelling .

 As another example, consider all the vehicle drivers in a city.
 The emergent behaviour of the traffic such as congestion and traffic jams can be simulated using each of the driver as an agent, interacting with those in its vicinity.
 In this case it is necessary to know the network behaviour of the drivers, e.g. a driver may take his wife to the station, and drop off one child at school and another at nursery before driving himself to work.
 To support such simulation, a new technology of synthetic micro populations has been developed which takes all available data and disaggregates it to build entire populations of synthetic agents, where the synthetic micro population has the same statistical properties as the original data.